tmtsoftware/esw-observing-simulation/wfos/README.md

 ## Subprojects

-* wfos-red-filter - an assembly that talks to the WFOS HCD
+* wfos-filter - an assembly that talks to the WFOS HCD
 * wfos-wfoshcd - an HCD that talks to the WFOS hardware
 * wfos-wfosdeploy - for starting/deploying HCDs and assemblies